Development of the New Testament canon: Overview

 The next two hundred years followed a similar process of continual discussion throughout the entire Church, and localized refinements of acceptance.
 This process was not yet complete at the time of the First Council of Nicaea in 325, though substantial progress had been made by then.
 Though a list was clearly necessary to fulfill Constantine's commission in 331 of fifty copies of the Bible for the Church at Constantinople, no concrete evidence exists to indicate that it was considered to be a formal canon.
 In the absence of a canonical list, the resolution of questions would normally have been directed through the see of Constantinople, in consultation with Bishop Eusebius of Caesarea (who was given the commission), and perhaps other bishops who were available locally.

-In his Easter letter of 367, Athanasius, Bishop of Alexandria, gave a list of exactly the same books that would formally become the New Testament canon, and he used the word "canonized" (κανονιζομενα) in regard to them.
+In his Easter letter of 367, Athanasius, Bishop of Alexandria, gave a list of exactly the same books that would formally become the New Testament canon, and was the first to use the word "canonized" (κανονιζομενα) in regard to them.
 The first council that accepted the present Catholic canon (the Canon of Trent) was the Council of Rome, held by Pope Damasus I (382).
 A second council was held at the Synod of Hippo (393) reaffirming the previous council list.
 A brief summary of the acts was read at and accepted by the Council of Carthage (397) and the Council of Carthage (419).
 These councils took place under the authority of St. Augustine, who regarded the canon as already closed.
 Pope Damasus I's Council of Rome in 382, if the Decretum Gelasianum is correctly associated with it, issued a biblical canon identical to that mentioned above, or if not the list is at least a 6th-century compilation claiming a 4th-century imprimatur.

 Likewise, Damasus's commissioning of the Latin Vulgate edition of the Bible, c.
 383, was instrumental in the fixation of the canon in the West.
 In 405, Pope Innocent I sent a list of the sacred books to a Gallic bishop, Exsuperius of Toulouse.
 When these bishops and councils spoke on the matter, however, they were not defining something new, but instead "were ratifying what had already become the mind of the church."
 Thus, from the 5th century onward, the Western Church was unanimous concerning the New Testament canon.

 The last book to be accepted universally was the Book of Revelation.
 However, with time all the Eastern Church also agreed.
 Thus, by the 5th century, both the Western and Eastern churches had come into agreement on the matter of the New Testament canon.